thomaspoignant/go-feature-flag/docs/index.md

 ---
-title: go-feature-flag:Feature flags with no complex system to maintain!
+title: go-feature-flag - Feature flags with no complex system to maintain!
 description:  go-feature-flag is a simple and complete feature flag solution, without any complex backend system to install.
 You need only a file as your backend.
 ---